Occlusion Training Bands | Bands vs. CuffsÂ

 How Does BFR Work?

-The overall effect is an increase in muscle size and strength.
-Since this increase is achieved through low-intensity exercise with a decrease in stress to tissue and joints, the benefits are ideal for mobility-challenged patients going through rehabilitation or for athletes looking to isolate and strengthen weaker regions of the body.
+Since this training is achieved through low-intensity exercise with a decrease in stress to tissue and joints, the benefits are ideal for mobility-challenged patients going through rehabilitation or for athletes looking to isolate and strengthen weaker regions of the body.

 Using a Band for BFR